amwarss/qb-gang/README.md

 Clothing Exchange Storage: You can add a clothing exchange storage for gangs.

 All these features can be configured via the config file without needing to modify the client.

+This is compatible with both ox_target and qb-target systems.